Developer Guide

 Use cases

-Use Case 1: Add a New Candidate Profile
+Use Case 1 - Add a Person

 Actor: Recruiter